crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Those benchmarks cap concurrency at 60.
 I wanted to see what breaks when you push past that, so I ran a stress suite: 25 to 200 concurrent jobs, 2 and 6 worker processes.

 Remember the connection math.
-Threads need `threads + 2` per process.
-Fibers need 3.
+Threads need `threads + 2` minimum per process.
+Fibers need 3 minimum.
 Here's what happens to thread mode:

 | Concurrent jobs | Processes | DB pool (per process) | Total connections | Result |
 |---|---|---|---|---|